-Excerpted and adapted from "When Risk Factors Unite," appearing in the Stroke Connection Magazine January/February 2005 (Science update May 2008) .
+Excerpted and adapted from "When Risk Factors Unite," appearing in the Stroke Connection Magazine January/February 2005 (Last science update April 2014) .

 Atherosclerosis is often referred to as “hardening of the arteries.”
 The word comes from the Greek words athero (meaning gruel or paste) and sclerosis (hardness).
 It’s the process in which deposits of fatty substances, cholesterol, cellular waste products, calcium and other substances build up in the inner lining of an artery.
 This buildup is called plaque.

 Atherosclerosis is a slow, complex disease that typically starts in childhood and often progresses when people grow older.
 This disease progresses rapidly in some people in their 20s.
 In others, it doesn’t become a threat until they’ve reached their 50s or 60s.
 View a detailed animation of atherosclerosis.